-But there are a lot of benefits to writing fast, if you can do it.
+There are a lot of benefits to writing fast, if you can do it.
 The faster you write, the more works you can produce.
-Theoretically, that means more money in less time.
+If you write for a living, then theoretically, that means more money in less time.
 Many people write slowly or write only when they feel the urge, so jumping on the write-fast bandwagon can help a lot of writers get more motivated and focused.

 But there are some drawbacks to writing fast, especially if writing fast means you’re skipping steps in the writing process (such as multiple revisions) or skimping on important elements of publishing (like getting a professional edit).
 Deliberate writing and professional-level publishing leads to higher quality work, and if you’re speeding through the process, you might miss some important details and end up with a shoddy book full of typos and plot holes.

 Sometimes you have to choose between writing fast and writing well, but most of the time, I think the best practice is to find a balance.

 Tips for Writing Faster

 I have to stand firmly against the notion of whipping through projects and throwing them at people when they are hardly past the draft phase.
 But at the same time, I think a lot of writers could use some tips to help them pick up the pace, keep projects moving along, and most importantly, finish what we start and then put it out there for other people to enjoy.
 In that spirit, here are some basic tips on how to write fast while also writing well:

 1. Plan ahead.
 Instead of staring at a blank page and wondering what to write, work out the details ahead of time.
 Try outlining to plan what happens in your story, or go deeper and write detailed story beats.
 Using an outline allows you to find plot holes and inconsistencies before you start drafting, which can be a huge time saver that results in fewer revisions later.
 That means while you’re drafting you can focus on telling the story rather than worrying about what story to tell.